AI4PH Scholarship Program

 • Have a clear plan to integrate the trainee into their existing professional and academic networks

-• Be based and can hold funds at a Canadian academic institution and permitted to supervise a traine
+• Be based and can hold funds at a Canadian academic institution and permitted to supervise a trainee.

 Value & Duration